cjacker/opensource-toolchain-8051/README.md

 ```

-And there are also some thirdparty opensource projects for different EFM8 models:
+And there are also some thirdparty opensource projects for different EFM8 models,for example:

 https://github.com/fishpepper/efm8load  and https://fishpepper.de/2016/10/15/efm8-bootloader-flash-tool-efm8load-py/ (it already implement the bootloader protocol and does NOT require hex2boot)